MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/start-with-app-code.md

 Both of these approaches are explored in the [Create Azure Developer CLI templates overview](make-azd-compatible.md) doc.

 In this article, you learn how to add support for the Azure Developer CLI (`azd`) to your app through the **Use code in the current directory** approach.
-Visit the [Add `azd` support to your app using an existing template](use-existing-template.md) doc for more information on the alternative approach.
+Visit the [Add `azd` support to your app using an existing template](start-with-existing-template.md) doc for more information on the alternative approach.
+You can also visit the [Training - build and deploy `azd` templates](/training/paths/azure-developer-cli) for more information on building `azd` templates.

 ## Use code in the current directory